goatshriek/wrapture/docs/examples/constants/README.md

 languages handle constants in some way or another, and Wrapture cand translate the C code to fit.

-Consider the following simple library, which sends a command to a VCR (man, remember those?) to perform a given action.
+Consider the following simple library, which sends a command to a VCR (remember those?) to perform a given action.

 ```c
 #define PLAY 1